andrewdnolan/Harmonic_Beds/README.txt

   - [ ] For some reason the spin-up runs no longer write the initial condition for t=0.
 Why is this?
 I know they were before, I don't think anythings changed which would have affected this??

+  - [ ] Set Scripts up to take command line flag, whether running in docker or westgrid so don't need to comment things in/out when you want to swtich where you are runnning.
+        2686024